 The "Output Flags" option allows the user to specify the action taken by the service upon startup.

-This option is the equivalent of using the ":flag" on either "-A" or "-a" settings from the command line versions of the service programs.
+This option is the equivalent of using the ":flag" on either "-A" or "-a" settings from the command line versions of the service programs (see the preceding examples).